gdbooks/TileBasedGamesInOpenTK/Chapter10.md

                 int right = System.Math.Min(a.Right, b.Right);
                 int bottom = System.Math.Min(a.Bottom, b.Bottom);

+                // Originally i assumed there might be an error in this function, because what if
+                // right is less than result.X?
+After reviewing the above math on paper i realize
+                // that these concerns where ungrounded, and that right will ALWAYS be greater!

                 result.Width = right - result.X;
                 result.Height = bottom - result.Y;
             }